 On May 22nd, 2021, the LittleBigPlanet team shut down the LittleBigPlanet servers once again.
-They acknowledged that community members had been "attacked," marking the first time that the LittleBigPlanet team has publicly recognized malicious activity in regard to the recent server problems.
+They acknowledged that community members had been “attacked,” marking the first time that the LittleBigPlanet team has publicly recognized malicious activity in regard to the recent server problems.
+However, the following tweet has since been deleted.

 Everything began on March 6th with the server outages.
 After 77 days of server maintenance, the LittleBigPlanet team was forced to shut down the servers again.
 How did this happen, and what happens now?
 How can we fix LittleBigPlanet?